redfin/react-server/docs/guides/production.md

 *Work In Progress*

-There are a million ways to run a node.js service in production.
+There are a million ways to run the `react-server` service in production.
 This document is broken into multiple sections to describe the elements that go into running your react-server application in production.

 # Per-Environment Settings